 \begin{defn} Let $A$ be a finite-dimensional semisimple $k$-algebra over a field of characteristic $p$.
 We say $A$ is \emph{$p$-split} if $A$ is $k$-isomorphic to a direct product of matrix rings over purely inseparable field extensions of $k$.

-If $A$ is a $k$-algebra and $E$ a field extension of $k$ such that $A_E:=A\otimes_kE$ is $p$-split as an $E$-algebra, then we say that $A$ is \emph{$p$-splittable}.
-If $[E:k]$ minimal such that $A_E$ is $p$-split, then we say $E$ is a \emph{$p$-splitting field for $A$}.
+If $A$ is a $k$-algebra and there exists a field extension $E/k$ such that $A_E:=A\otimes_kE$ is $p$-split as an $E$-algebra, then we say that $A$ is \emph{$p$-splittable}.
+If $[E:k]$ is minimal such that $A_E$ is $p$-split, then we say $E$ is a \emph{$p$-splitting field for $A$}.

 If $A$ is a simple $k$-algebra whose centre $Z(A)$ is a purely inseparable extension of $k$, then we say that $A$ is a \emph{$p$-central simple algebra} (or \emph{$p$-CSA}).
 If $A$ is also a division algebra then we say $A$ is a \emph{$p$-division algebra}. \end{defn}